mspnp/performance-optimization/SynchronousIO/ReadMe.md

 # Synchronous I/O Sample Code

-The Synchronous IO sample code illustrates techniques for retrieving information in a web service and returning it to a client.
+The Synchronous IO sample code illustrates techniques for retrieving information from a web service and returning it to a client.
 The sample comprises:
-* The SynchronousIO solution file,
+* The SynchronousIO solution file
-* The AzureCloudService project, and
+* The AzureCloudService project
+* CreateFileToUpload project
-* The WebRole project.
+* The WebRole project

 The sample simulates fetching information from a data store.
 The data returned is a `UserProfile` object (defined in the Models folder in the WebRole project):